 My memories of mathematics in high school are painful.
-The classes I was in were large, we moved to a different province when I was due to start high school where a slightly different curriculum was taught and therefore I missed out on some important concepts.
-I remember sitting in a class where I was enrolled in what we call in South Africa as "Higher Grade" maths, the more advanced course that prepares you better for university level mathematics courses.
+The classes I were in was large, we moved to a different province when I was due to start high school where a slightly different curriculum was taught and therefore I missed out on some important concepts.
+I remember sitting in a class what we call in South Africa as "Higher Grade" maths, the more advanced course that prepares you better for university level mathematics courses.
 I was baffled most of the time and there were about 35 - 40 students in my class.
 As an introvert, I didn't want to have the limelight on myself so I avoided asking questions.

 I struggled to grasp concepts.
 I later switched to the "Standard Grade" level mathematics and performed slightly better, but still loathed mathematics in general, because I didn't understand what I was doing and why.
 Why do I have to learn these things?
 I am never going to need them after I finish school!
 Oh, how wrong I was and I wish I could kick my 17-year old self.